If you could only smell these...wow. It's apple pie without all the fuss. It's comfort food. It's home.

 Oh my, those are lovely!
 And, since they are gluten free, they make a great dessert in lieu of pie!
 Quick question: When did you add the nuts?
 To the maple sauce?
 Or did you just sprinkle them on and pour the sauce over everything?
 Totally yummy!

-That sauce looks just scrumptious!
+That sauce was just scrumptious!

 I love the way the apples look with cinnamon on top, before they were baked.
 I bet they smelled incredible!